If there’s one hosting plan that’s a total ripoff, it’s SiteGround’s cloud hosting.

 As my traffic grew, I expected to move away from GoGeek and pay more for hosting.

-$80/month was quite the jump, but if it meant it could handle my (slow but steady) increase in traffic and made my site load faster, I was on board.
-I had a few issues with CPU limits on their cheaper plans, but I like SiteGround’s support, cPanel, and speed were pretty solid for shared.
+At the time, SiteGround’s cloud hosting was $80/month.
+Quite the jump, but if it could handle my steady increase in traffic and make my site fast, I was on board.
+I had a few issues with CPU limits on their cheaper plans, but I liked SiteGround (at the time) and wanted to stick with them.

 Even after jacking up their prices (twice) and migrating to Google Cloud servers, SiteGround’s inode limit is the exact same as it always has been, and they don’t plan on increasing it (read the comments on their blog).
 This means they’ve done nothing to fix their infamous CPU limit issue.